victorbadenas/MAI-IMAS/README.md

   4.3 Issue "javac -version", "java -version" commands to verify that JDK/JRE are properly installed and display their version

 5. Download [maven](https://maven.apache.org/download.cgi).
 You just have to unzip it to a folder, no installation process is required.
-6. Repeat Step 3 to include in the `path` the folder you just unzipped in the last step.
+6. Add the maven folder to the path variable by setting: `MAVEN_HOME=C:\Program Files\apache-maven-3.5.2` as an example, the same value to `M2_HOME` and finally add `%M2_HOME%\bin` to the path variable
 7. Repeat Step 4 to check that maven is correctly installed, issuing "mvn -version" command.
+This should state that maven is pointing to the jdk folder, if its pointing to the jre, restart your machine.

 For more information, check the following: [JDK Installation](https://www3.ntu.edu.sg/home/ehchua/programming/howto/JDK_Howto.html), [Maven Installation](https://mkyong.com/maven/how-to-install-maven-in-windows/).